Monsoonexe/Rich-Unity-Package/README.txt

 # Rich-Unity-Package
  A collection of scripts I use in all my Unity Projects

- Hit me up on Discord if you want to talk!
-Monsoonexe#1990
+ Hit me up on Discord if you want to talk! monsoonexe

 Dependencies:
 Odin Inspector: https://assetstore.unity.com/packages/tools/utilities/odin-inspector-and-serializer-89041